peucastro/ldts-pacman/docs/README.md

 up202304978@fe.up.pt), <a href="https://github.com/PauloSaa29">Paulo Saavedra</a> (up202307477@fe.up.pt)
 and <a href="https://github.com/peucastro">Pedro Castro</a> (up202200044@fe.up.pt) for the LDTS 2024/25 course at FEUP.

----

 ## Implemented features

-### Gameplay

-- **Arena**: A maze filled with coins and power-ups.

----
+- **Player Character (Pacman)**: The player controls Pacman, which can move in four directions.
+Pacman interacts with the game environment, including collecting coins and evading ghosts.
+- **Ghosts**: Each ghost will have a unique behavior to challenge the player.
+Ghosts adapt to the player’s movements, creating a dynamic and engaging chase.
+- **Coins and Power-ups**: Collectible items that increase the player’s score.
+The game ends when all coins are consumed.
+- **Start and pause menus** - The user has the capability of pause and return to the main menu during the gameplay.
+- **Alert menus** - When the user wins or loses, a custom message shows up at the window.
+- **Map selection** - A total of 5 maps are available to play, each with unique layouts and challenges.
+- **Multiplayer mode** - For each map, the user has the capability of playing it the singleplayer or multiplayer mode.
+In multiplayer mode, a second player can control another Pacman character, adding an extra layer of excitement and teamwork.
+- **Audio** - A lively soundtrack plays during gameplay.
+Interactive sound effects include audio cues for collectible consumption, menu navigation, and player actions such as losing a life.
+- **Resizable screen** - The game offers a resizable screen feature, allowing players to adjust the game window for their preferred viewing experience.

 ## Planned features

-### **Gameplay**

-- **Player Character (Pacman)**: The player controls Pacman, which can move in four directions—up, down, left, and right—using corresponding arrow keys.
-- **Ghosts**: Each ghost will have a unique behavior to challenge the player.
-- **Coins**: Collectible items that increase the player’s score.
-The game ends when all PacDots are consumed.
 - **Power-ups**: Special collectible items that temporarily change the Pacman state.
-- **Game Over**: If a ghost catches Pacman, the game ends, and the player is returned to the main menu.

-### **Menu**

-- A main menu appears at the start of the game, allowing the player to either start the game or quit.
-The player can navigate the menu with the arrow keys and press Enter to make a selection.
-- A pause menu that allows the player to take a break during the gameplay.

-### **Game Over and Restart**

-- The game will display a death animation and return to the main menu after Pacman is caught by a ghost.

----

 ## **Implementation Overview**